-In June 2009, the FASB issued Statement No. 167, Amendments to FASB Interpretation No. 46(R) and the FASB subsequently codified it as ASU 2009-17, updating ASC Topic 810 Consolidations.
+In June 2009, the FASB issued Statement No. 167, Amendments to FASB Interpretation No. 46(R,) and the FASB subsequently codified it as ASU 2009-17, updating ASC Topic 810 Consolidations.
 The objective of ASU 2009-17 is to improve financial reporting by enterprises involved with variable interest entities.
 The FASB undertook this project to address (1) the effects on certain provisions of FASB Interpretation No. 46, Consolidation of Variable Interest Entities - an Interpretation of ARB No. 51, as revised ("FIN 46(R)"), as a result of the elimination of the qualifying special-purpose entity concept in ASU 2009-16, and (2) constituent concerns about the application of certain key provisions of FIN 46(R), including those in which the accounting and disclosures under the interpretation do not always provide timely and useful information about an enterprise's involvement in a variable interest entity.
-ASU 2009-17 was effective as of the beginning of each reporting periods thereafter.
+ASU 2009-17 was effective as of the beginning of each reporting entity's first annual reporting period that begins after November 15, 2009, for interim periods within that first annual reporting period, and for interim and annual reporting periods thereafter.
 Earlier application is prohibited.
 The Company adopted ASU 2009-17 effective January 1, 2010 and the adoption of this guidance did not have a material impact on the Company's consolidated statements of operations and financial condition.